News from Old Collegians

 News from London

-Former Collegian, Dr Sophie Gascoigne Cohen (photographed here after her recent wedding in London), was accepted into the Health Policy MSc at Imperial College, London.
+Former Collegian, Dr Sophie Linehan, née Gascoigne Cohen, (photographed here after her recent wedding in London), was accepted into the Health Policy MSc at Imperial College, London.
 She was awarded a Faculty of Medicine Dean's Master's Scholarship.

 News from Canberra

 Former Collegians, Charlotte O'Shea (Kavenagh) and Xiaoping Zhu pictured with their recent arrivals.